grucloud/grucloud/docusaurus/docs/azure/resources/Compute/CloudService.md

                 type: 'object',
                 properties: {
                   sourceVault: {
+                    description: 'The relative URL of the Key Vault containing all of the certificates in VaultCertificates.',
                     type: 'object',
                     properties: {
                       id: { description: 'Resource Id', type: 'string' }
                     },
-                    'x-ms-azure-resource': true,
+                    'x-ms-azure-resource': true
-                    description: 'The relative URL of the Key Vault containing all of the certificates in VaultCertificates.'
                   },
                   vaultCertificates: {
                     description: 'The list of key vault references in SourceVault which contain certificates.',